vaheqelyan/react-awesome-popover/README.md

 const Popover = ReactAwesomePopover;
 ```

-Don't forget to use stylesheet.
+Do not forget to use the stylesheet.

 ```js
 import "react-awesome-popover/dest/react-awesome-popover.css";